 - Once the required units have been achieved, students should obtain the registration form.

 - Students must complete the form to identify which qualifying courses they have completed and to identify their Major Paper.

-- The form must then be signed by the Option in International law Coordinator and returned to the Common Law Student Centre for processing.
+- The form must then be signed by the Public Law Option Coordinator, and returned to Common Law Student Centre for processing.